Checkio-Game-Missions/checkio-empire-morse-clock/info/total.md

 **How it is used:**

-Did you see the binary clocks task earlier?
+Did you play the binary clocks mission earlier?
-This is can be a fun gift for any geek.
+This can be the basis for a fun gift for any geek.
-We tried to combine the old good Morse code with a binary clock in this task, and now you can create the new more complex binary clock, which doesn't show time -- but makes morse style bips and beeps. ;-)
+We've tried to combine the Morse code with a binary clock for this task and now you can create the new more complex binary clock, one which doesn't just tell time -- but makes morse style bips and beeps. ;-)

 **Precondition:**